Tunable Chiral Bound States in a Dimer Chain of Coupled Resonators: Model for a quantum emitter nonlocal coupled to a dimer chain

 \section{Model for a quantum emitter nonlocal coupled to a dimer chain}

-We consider a system consisting of a one-dimensional (1D) waveguide and a two-level emitter (TLE).
+We consider a system consisting of a one-dimensional (1D) waveguide and a TLE.
 The 1D waveguide consists of a series of coupled resonators in which light propagates due to the coupling between the adjacent resonators (see Fig.~\ref{fig1}(a)).
-In contrast to the previous 1D waveguide with identical resonators\cite{Zhou08}, the two adjacent resonators (shown as the green and blue cavities in Fig~\ref{fig1}(a)) have single-photon energies $\omega_c-\delta$ and $ \omega_c+\delta$, respectively.
-Here, $\delta$ denotes the the energy differences of single photon in the adjacent resonators.
+The system can be implemented by nano-electromechanical resonator arrays where two nearest resonators with fero-magnetic particles in the tips are coupled to a localized spin~\cite{Rabl10}, a side-defected cavity with double couplings to a waveguide of coupled defected cavity arrays~\cite{BabaNP2,Xu10,zhou12}, or a superconducting atoms coupled to a Josephson photonic-crystal waveguide~\cite{NoriPRL126, Marco22}.
+In contrast to the previous 1D waveguide with identical resonators~\cite{Zhou08}, the two adjacent resonators (shown as the green and blue cavities in Fig~\ref{fig1}(a)) have on-site photon energies $\omega_c-\delta$ and $\omega_c+\delta$, respectively.
+Here, 2$\delta$ denotes the the energy differences of single photon in the adjacent resonators.
 We cast this 1D waveguide as a dimer chain of discrete bosonic sites with equally spaced sites but two kinds of on-site photon energies, and the dimer chain is assumed to be infinitely long in both direction.
 Then the continuum of modes in the waveguide are the Bloch modes.
 We use $\hat{a}_{2j}$ ($\hat{a}^{\dagger}_{2j}$) and $\hat{b}_{2j+1}$($\hat{b}^{\dagger}_{2j+1}$) as the bosonic annihilation (creation) operators of a single photon for the green and blue resonators at the $j$th cell, respectively.
 Its corresponding real-space Hamiltonian reads

 where $\lambda$ is the coupling constant between adjacent resonators in the dimer chain.
 Two bands of propagating photons have the following dispersion relation as